Key takeaways

 Bottom Line

-What works today: Mem0 or Zep as a drop-in memory layer for production agents.
-Both have managed SaaS options, reasonable free tiers, and are framework-agnostic.
+What works today: Mem0 or Zep as a drop-in memory layer for production agents — with Hindsight and Cognee as credible newer challengers.
+All are framework-agnostic with managed options.
 This alone — making agents remember between sessions — is a significant improvement over stateless operation.

 What's promising but early: Evolution engines (ACE, Agentic Context Engine) that improve agent instructions from execution feedback.
 The Stanford research is compelling, but production evidence is thin.
 Worth experimenting with on repetitive workflows.